12:00am - 1:00am

 The Relatively Good Radio Show

 Richard and Anna host the show where everything is live – including the jingles.
 Broadcast from The Village Butty, a historic canal boat and floating music venue continuously touring the 2500 miles of the UK's inland waterways system.
+This month's show features live music from Kai and Hollis, recorded at Fire in in the Mountain festival, and regular guests Wicked Uncle James, Boat Lady Blanche and Noticing Nature with Nicky.
 [Repeats Sunday 10am.]

 6:00pm - 7:30pm